Water Damage Restoration Jobs: Skills and Attributes Employers Look For November 18, 2019 – Posted in: Blog

 For water damage technicians, the certification involves a 24-hour course where anyone seeking employment will understand the principles of the drying process, the effects of water on materials and structures, and the difference between sanitary and unsanitary water.
 Furthermore, this water restoration certification also covers water mitigation, basic water damage cleanup, and how to execute a proper inspection.

 It’s no secret that networking is one of the most effective ways to get a job.
-It helps you obtain leads, referrals, information, and support.
+It s you obtain leads, referrals, information, and support.
 Widen your network.
 Keep in touch with your colleagues in the industry.
 Attend events, meetups, and other gatherings of water restoration professionals in your area.
 Let your network know that you are seeking employment.
 Common sources of contacts will be your IICRC school and former classmates, former employers, professional associations, friends and relatives, and community job clubs.

 Finding a job as a water damage technician might be challenging given the unpredictable nature of the industry.
 Nonetheless, getting a rewarding career is highly possible especially if you have the skills and attributes that employers look for.

 Training, certifications, and experience are also required by most water restoration businesses.
 Since water restoration is a highly technical field, you need to equip yourself with proper knowledge and know-how.
 More importantly, you must work with compassion.